 You can even flip thrifted furniture and make money off of it.
 Re-upholster this barstool, for example:

 I don’t have any videos to show you my skills, but check out this video for some tips on flipping thrifted furniture:

 How Do You Actually Go About Thrifting Furniture?

+Where can you get thrift furniture?
 First, check with everyone you know – family, friends, colleagues, neighbors.
 Someone may be downsizing, or redecorating, or moving abroad.
 This is especially important if you have something specific in mind (that walnut coffee table that your aunt has had forever).
 Who knows?
 You could end up with a lovely piece that’s new (to you), at a great price, and without much fuss.

 Where Can I Buy Thrifted Furniture Online?

 What if no one you know is getting rid of their furniture?
 Try online stores, of course.